Dominic Mafham: Career

 His more recent television appearances includes the opening episode of the second series of the BBC drama The Musketeers, playing General De Foix; an episode of the BBC series New Tricks, playing a Tory minister suspected of murder; and Humans on Channel 4 and AMC, as recurring character Chief Superintendent Shaw.

 His more recent feature films include playing Dr Wangel in Heart of Lightness, a film directed by Jan Vardøen set in Arctic Norway based on Henrik Ibsen's play The Lady From The Sea.
 He played Sir Horsa in Dragonheart, Druid's Curse, the third in Universal Studios' Dragonheart series, directed by Colin Teague; and Guy 'Bullet Face' Bidwell in Sniper: Legacy, a Sony Pictures film with Tom Berenger and Dennis Haysbert, directed by Don Michael Paul.
 Mafham returned as Bidwell in Sniper: Ghost Shooter.

 In 2013, he starred in the short film This is Vanity.

 In February 2016 he appeared in the BBC TV series Father Brown as Sir Malcolm Braithwaite in episode 4.6, "The Rod of Asclepius".

 Mafham appeared as Jerry Waldegrave, a guest lead, in the new HBO/BBC television series Strike based on J. K. Rowling's detective novels.

 He played Polonius in Claire McCarthy's film Ophelia.
 The film stars Daisy Ridley, Naomi Watts, Clive Owen, George MacKay and Tom Felton.

 Mafham appeared in season three of Killing Eve playing Charles Kruger, the accountant to The Twelve.

 It was announced on 17 November 2021 that Mafham was filming Golda starring Helen Mirren.
 He played Haim Bar-Lev, the general responsible for the southern front in the Yom Kippur war of 1973.

 In 2023, Mafham played Sir Ian Downing, an MI5 official, in the second series of BBC One drama Vigil.

 The Clinic

-The Clinic is a multi-award-winning primetime Sunday night drama for RTÉ in Ireland.
-It has been sold all over the world.
-It ran for seven seasons from 2003 to 2009, regularly gathering an audience share of over 40%.
+The Clinic is a primetime Sunday night drama for RTÉ in Ireland which ran for seven seasons from 2003 to 2009, regularly gathering an audience share of over 40%.
 The show was widely praised in the media.
 Mafham played the womanising, scheming and manipulative British plastic surgeon Dan Woodhouse.
 He appeared in every episode.